blufish1234/VRCX-0/README.md

 Your original VRCX data is not modified.
 Existing users can start using VRCX-0 with their current data without any manual setup.

-## VROverlay

-VROverlay support is planned.

-It will be redesigned around practical use cases instead of directly reusing the old implementation.

 ## License

 The initial commit of this repository corresponds to the upstream VRCX snapshot at the time of the fork and is licensed under the MIT License.